MasterCloudApps-Projects/QuarkusMutiny_vs_ReactorSpring/lab/configuration/README.md

 docker run -d --name grafana-lab -p 3000:3000 grafana/grafana-enterprise
 ```

 Once you have the Grafana container running, you can access it [here](http://localhost:3000).
-Now, you need to configure Prometheus as data source, for that, I recommend you to follow these [instructions](https://prometheus.io/docs/visualization/grafana/).
+Now, login using admin/admin (username/password) you need to configure Prometheus as data source, for that, I recommend you to follow these [instructions](https://prometheus.io/docs/visualization/grafana/).
 When you have it configured, import this [dashboard](https://grafana.com/grafana/dashboards/4701)

 ## Launch load testing 🔥